Stephanie Kelton: The Deficit Myth: Modern Monetary Theory and the Birth of the People's Economy

+In the Review of Political Economy, David M. Fields credited Kelton with "lucid prose and a razor-sharp wit" and called the book a "wonderful contribution to the project of building a critical and progressive social science".

 Stanford University economist John H. Cochrane gave the book a negative review, saying that Kelton's "implications don't lead to her desired conclusions ... her logic, facts and language turn into pretzels".
 Cochrane called Kelton's analysis of inflation biased, and said the book cited "no articles in major peer-reviewed journals, monographs with explicit models and evidence, or any of the other trappings of economic discourse".

 New York University economist Alberto Bisin also panned the book, writing, "it's not that the public-spending agenda proposed in the book wouldn't be worthwhile, or that monetization is never a useful tool of monetary policy. ...
 These are all issues currently studied and debated in (mainstream) academic and policy circles.
 But MMT, as exposed in the book, appears to be a very poor attempt at supporting this political agenda, with no coherent theoretical support."

-Former European Central Bank chief economist Otmar Issing gave the book a negative review in an article criticizing the Modern Monetary Theory.
+Former European Central Bank chief economist Otmar Issing gave the book a negative review in an article criticizing modern monetary theory.